 - Try disc golf or play mini golf – Cranbrook On The Green is a fun temporary mini golf course on the beautiful Cranbrook campus

-- Shoot hoops at a local court or the Monroe Street Midway
+- Shoot hoops at a local court and play mini-golf at the Monroe Street Midway

 Summer Reading